 Oldsmobile Intrigue owners have reported 23 problems related to power window (under the visibility category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Oldsmobile Intrigue based on all problems reported for the Intrigue.

 2000 Oldsmobile Intrigue.
 Consumer states problem with check engine light and a.
 I. R. Pump